naoshibaikyu/superbuddn/epilogues/artfight2024.md

 Selena: Purple over green?
 That's surprising since green is your favorite color.

 Arrietty: Well...
-Lina (rabbitlegs) joined Seafoam so I wanted to join the counter team so I can get a lot of points attacking her! ...She attacked me several times though.
+Lina (rabbitlegs) joined Seafoam so I wanted to join the counter team so we can attack each other for points!

 Selena: Huh...
-How many points did you end up getting for your team this year?
+How many points did you end up getting for your team?

 Arrietty Happy: Let me see... according to my statistics... **1588.25** points!
 But this isn't about my art, really.
-This is actually about art of us from everyone else!
+This is actually about our fanart!

-Nadine Shocked: Really?!
-People drawn us?
+Nadine Shocked: Fanart?!
+People drew us?!

-Clara: I'm flattered...!
+Clara: I'm flattered...!!

 Selena: I hope I'm popular!